K-Constantine/Amaraki/README.md

 # Generate A Module

 How to start coding?
-It begins with a module which is included in the main project during compilation.
+It begins with a module which is included in the main project during a build.

 To generate a module, you'd have to run the generate.sh script like this;